hashbbg/bbgchallenge6/README.markdown

 #### Genre:

+The genre for bbgchallenge6 is **PUZZLE**.

+##### Genre Selection

-The genre will be randomly selected from the list below at the very start of the contest:
+The genre was randomly selected from the list below at the very start of the contest:

 * beat-em-up (a la streets of rage)
 * FPS